rupalsaxena/Visual-Odometry-Pipeline/README.md

 ```
 In case you wanna run for a dataset multiple times, you do not to run chmod command multiple times. chmod command only make a file executable.

 If you are windows user, you can still run the pipeline for all three dataset.
-But in order to do so, you need to open src/main/main.py file and uncomment the config of dersired dataset.
+But in order to do so, you need to open src/main/main.py file and uncomment the config of desired dataset.

 To run on parking, just uncomment the parking config path.
 ```